Fundus (eye)

 Fundus photographs of the right eye (left image) and left eye (right image), as seen from the front (as if face to face with the viewer).

 Each fundus has no sign of disease or pathology.
 The gaze is into the camera, so in each picture the macula is in the center of the image, and the optic disc is located towards the nose.
 Both optic discs have some pigmentation at the perimeter of the lateral side, which is considered non-pathological.

 The left image (right eye) shows lighter areas close to larger vessels, which has been regarded as a normal finding in younger people.

 A fundus photo, showing the optic disc as a bright area on the right where blood vessels converge.
 The spot to the left of the centre is the macula.
 The grey, more diffuse spot in the centre is a shadow artifact.

 The fundus of the eye is the interior surface of the eye opposite the lens and includes the retina, optic disc, macula, fovea, and posterior pole.
 The fundus can be examined by ophthalmoscopy and/or fundus photography.

 Variation

 The color of the fundus varies both between and within species.
 In one study of primates the retina is blue, green, yellow, orange, and red; only the human fundus (from a lightly pigmented blond person) is red.
-The major differences noted among the "higher" primate species were size and regularity of the border of macular area, size and shape of the optic disc, apparent 'texturing' of retina, and pigmentation of retina.
+The major differences among the "higher" primate species were size and regularity of the border of macular area, size and shape of the optic disc, apparent 'texturing' of retina, and pigmentation of retina.